Why is Project Management Important?Originally published November 2020. Updated March 2022.

 In fact, Teamwork's excellent article, also called "Why is Project Management Important?" tells us that global consultancy firm, Bain & Company have projected that by 2027 nearly all work will be project based.

 Why is project management important?
-What makes it such a key part of successful business?
+What makes it such a crucial part of every successful business?

 - What can we call “a project”?